 In this program, we’ll approach the topic of work from creative and historical viewpoints, examining the ways in which modern work is changing and the ways it differs across time and culture.
 Literary and sociological sources will help us to see how work not only shapes our individual identities, but also affects how we’re perceived and valued (or devalued) by others.
 We’ll have a chance to view our individual, and sometimes isolating, experiences in broader contexts.
 No job is too humble to be a starting place for such an investigation.
 Students will pursue their new understandings by means of written responses, research, bibliographic writing, and autobiographical accounts of their own work experiences.

-literature, writing, labor studies, sociology, education, and management
+This offering will prepare you for careers and advanced study in: literature, writing, labor studies, sociology, education, and management

 Tu/Th 6-9:30 pm

 |2018-03-14||Program now accepts Freshman with Signature|